Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is Golden, Colorado beautiful?

 Golden, Colorado is a beautiful town in the foothills of the Rocky Mountains.
-Clear Creek runs through town, and there are several Golden parks and hiking trails that give you great views of the Denver metro area.
+Clear Creek runs through town, and there are nearby state parks, local mountain parks, and hiking trails that give you great views of the Denver metro area.
 Golden also has many trees, and the town is beautiful in fall as the leaves turn colors.

-Hopefully, I’ve helped you to figure out where to stay in Golden.
+Hopefully, I’ve helped you to figure out where to stay during your trip to Golden.
 For more travel-worthy destinations, see our guide to the best places to visit in Colorado!